 Whatever plan you choose, you will have to pay accrued penalties and interest until you complete your full payment.
 This makes IRS payment plans costlier than paying your taxes in full.

 It costs $10 to revise a payment plan that's already in place.
 Low-income individuals can have this reimbursed.
-Log in to your account and revise your plan type, payment date, and monthly payment amount before submitting your changes.
+To make changes to your current IRS payment plan, you'll need to log in to your account and revise your plan type, payment date, and monthly payment amount before submitting your changes.

 To avoid defaulting on your payment plan, pay the monthly amount (or more) on time each month.
 File all of your returns and pay future tax responsibilities on time.
 Let the IRS know when you move.